Athletic Training Services

 Our Athletic Training Services

-As medical paraprofessionals, athletic trainers work under the direction of physicians — our sports medicine doctors and pediatric orthopedic surgeons.
+As healthcare professionals, athletic trainers work under the direction of physicians — our sports medicine doctors and pediatric orthopedic surgeons.
 Their close collaboration means your child receives outstanding care.
 Our team is a trusted partner to athletes of all levels, including U.S. Figure Skating and USA Wrestling.
 Find out more about [U18] Sports Medicine.

 Athletic training services at Joe DiMaggio Children’s Hospital include: